pedrotrivin/pedrotrivin.github.io/_pages/workprogress.md

   <h4>Working papers</h4>

- - [Class-size Effects and Human Capital-based Growth with Depopulation: Theory and Empirics](https://ceistorvergata.it/RePEc/rpaper/RP575.pdf), with [Alberto Bucci](https://www.unimi.it/it/ugov/person/alberto-bucci), [Lorenzo Carbonari](https://economia.uniroma2.it/faculty/129/carbonari-lorenzo), and [Giovanni Trovato](https://economia.uniroma2.it/faculty/77/trovato-giovanni). *R&R Macroeconomic Dynamics*.

  - [The Global Rise of Asset Prices and the Decline of the Labor Share](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2964329), with [Ignacio Gonzalez](https://www.ignacioglez.com/).
 (Permanent WP).